Levi Strauss & Co.

 2. Modern Slavery Policies and Supplier Contractual Requirements

-The Country Assessment Guidelines focus on four key categories: health and safety conditions; human rights environment, including risks of modem slavery, human trafficking and child labor; legal system; political, economic and social environment.
+The Country Assessment Guidelines focus on four key categories: health and safety conditions; human rights environment, including risks of modern slavery, human trafficking and child labor; legal system; political, economic and social environment.
 Based on these Guidelines, Levi Strauss & Co. conducts regular country assessments to understand any country-level issues that might present concern in light of the ethical principles we have set for ourselves.
-In 2018, Levi Strauss & Co. conducted 16 such country assessments.

 Our Business Partner TOE, shared in the regularly updated Sustainability Guidebook, are applicable to every factory, subcontractor, licensee, agent, or affiliate that manufactures or finishes product for Levi Strauss & Co.
 All of our business partners are required to meet the TOE requirements, which is reflected in purchasing agreement contracts.